fboes/aerofly-wettergeraet/docs/aerofly-config.md

 Setting the **wind strength** to `1` yields a wind speed of ~16 knots; setting it to `2` yields ~48 knots, and `4` yields ~160 knots.
 This implies an exponential function, which can be approximated by `f(x) = 8 * (x + x^2)`, with `x` being the value set and `f(x)` returning the resulting wind speed in knots.

-**Turbulence** causes the wind to change its direction of attack in Aerofly FS2, as well as change its speed.
+**Turbulence** causes the wind to change its direction of attack in Aerofly FS 2/4, as well as change its speed.
 The direct impact has not been measured yet.

 The effect of **thermal activity** has not been measured yet.